mastering-genkit/mastering-genkit-go/src/chapters/14-deployment.md

 # Create ECR repository
 aws ecr create-repository --repository-name genkit-go-app --region us-east-1

-# Build and tag image using Docker Buildx for multi-platform support (Required for App Runner)
+# Build and tag image using Docker Buildx for multi-platform support (Required for App Runner, which uses AMD64 architecture)
 docker buildx create --name genkit-builder --use

 # Build and push the Docker image to ECR